Boris Policeband: EP

+Legacy

 He appears in the film that Coleen Fitzgibbon and Alan W. Moore created in 1978 (finished in 2009) of a no wave concert to benefit Colab called X Magazine Benefit that documents a performance of Boris Policeband, along with those of DNA and James Chance and the Contortions.
 Shot in black and white super-8 the film captures the gritty look and sound of the music scene during that era.
 In 2013 it was exhibited at Salon 94, an art gallery in New York City.